 BCom, CPA, CTA

-Mat Spiteri has over 20 years experience as a tax accountant and runs an accounting practice based in the upper Blue Mountains, servicing small to medium sized businesses all over the east coast of Australia.
-He is a CPA Australia qualified accountant and registered tax agent, a fellow of the National Tax & Accountants’ Association, a Chartered Tax Adviser and a fellow of the Tax Institute of Australia.
+Mat Spiteri has over 20 years experience as a tax accountant and runs an accounting practice based in the upper Blue Mountains, servicing small to medium-sized businesses all over the east coast of Australia.
+He is a CPA Australia qualified accountant and registered tax agent, a fellow of the National Tax & Accountants’ Association, a Chartered Tax Advisor and a fellow of the Tax Institute of Australia.
 Mat and his family relocated from Sydney to the Blue Mountains in 2007 and they have two children attending Korowal School.